 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Little Elm is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Little Elm is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Little Elm who work in management occupations (15.28%), office and administrative support (10.78%), and computer science and math (9.24%).

 Also of interest is that Little Elm has more people living here who work in computers and math than 95% of the places in the US.

-Little Elm is one of the most well-educated cities in the nation.
-43.13% of adults in Little Elm have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Little Elm ranks among the highest in the nation.
+Of the 25-and-older adult population in Little Elm, 43.13% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Little Elm in 2018 was $36,411, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $145,644 for a family of four.
 However, Little Elm contains both very wealthy and poor people as well.

 Little Elm is an extremely ethnically-diverse city.
 The people who call Little Elm home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Little Elm residents report their race to be White, followed by Black or African-American.
 Little Elm also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.71% of the city’s residents.
 Important ancestries of people in Little Elm include German, English, Irish, French, and African.